How to fix any Wi-Fi problems easily on Windows 11 (2024)

-Typically, issues occur due to a bug with the feature update, adapter driver compatibility, or unwanted changes to the wireless settings.
+Problems typically occur due to a bug with the feature update, adapter driver compatibility, or unwanted changes to the wireless settings.
 For example, during an upgrade, the Wi-Fi driver can get corrupted.
-As you leap to the new version of the operating system, the wireless adapter driver could be incompatible.
-Or it could also be the case of a configuration problem.
+The wireless adapter driver could be incompatible as you leap to the new version.
+Or it could also be a configuration issue.

-Regardless of the issue, if it’s impossible to connect to a network, the laptop randomly disconnects from the Wi-Fi access point, or you notice low speeds, Windows 11 offers some troubleshooting tools to fix most Wi-Fi issues.
+Regardless of the issue, if you cannot connect to a network, the laptop randomly disconnects from the Wi-Fi access point, or you notice low speeds, Windows 11 offers some troubleshooting tools to fix most Wi-Fi issues.

 Fix Wi-Fi using Get Help

-To resolve Wi-Fi issues after installing version 23H2 automatically, use these steps:
+To resolve Wi-Fi issues after installing version 24H2 automatically, use these steps:

 1. Open Start on Windows 11.